AnOpenSauceDev/IrradiatedLands/README.md

 Ignore the oddly recent commit before this README was made, I forgot to actually add the files back then.

 I'm probably going to work on this more nowadays, but don't take my word for it.
+Development happens in [beta-dev](https://github.com/AnOpenSauceDev/IrradiatedLands/tree/beta-dev)